geraldneale/py-blink_mojo-secure/README.md

 Run
 -------
-Start the program and set the wallet variables to your own.
+Start the program in interactive mode and set the wallet variables to your own.

 ```
 $ python3 -i blink_mojo.py